 What's the next frontier in sustainability?
 How can you get greener?
 Ask Chad!
-He brings an entrepreneurial spirit to managing Earthbound Farm’s sustainability programs.
+He brings an entrepreneurial spirit to Earthbound Farm’s sustainability programs.
 He led our conversion to using 100% post-consumer recycled PET plastic, and he’s always on the lookout for sustainable new ideas in packaging, power, water, waste and recycling.

 Ask Our Experts

 Why doesn’t Earthbound Farm make its plastic clamshells from corn-based plastic (PLA)?

 At Earthbound Farm, we’ve chosen to make our clamshells out of PET made from post-consumer recycled plastic — those plastic soda, juice and water bottles that you recycle.

 We’ve evaluated PLA extensively since it was introduced, and we’re encouraged by the strides that have been made by NatureWorks (the company, owned by Cargill, that developed the material) to continue to improve its performance and environmental footprint.